ttyelud/dracht.io/docs/drachtio-server/3-configuring.md

 * `--homer ip-address:port` ip address of homer capture server to send to.
 HEP3  and udp transport will be used
 * `--homer-id id` id to use to represent this server when sending messages to homer
 * `--version` print the drachtio server version to console and exit.
+* `--mtu` specifies a message size, in bytes, for requests such that when outgoing requests exceed this threshold use of tcp is forced (this overrides the default sofia stack setting for the same). &nbsp;*Added in version 0.7.3-rc2*.